New Zealand Adventure

 - Cruise the breath-taking Milford Sound fjord

-- Spend an evening in a Maori village with traditional performances
+- Spend an afternoon in a Maori village with traditional performances

 - Visit the world-famous Waitomo glow-worm caves